eclipse-vertx/vert.x/mods_manual.md

 ### Modules location

 Modules, by default, live in the `mods` directory in the vert.x installation directory.
-If you want to put your modules elsewhere you can override this location by specifying an environment variable `VERTX_MODS` set to the absolute path of your modules directory before starting vert.x.
+Vert.x comes with several modules pre-installed and they reside here.

+Vert.x always first searches for modules in the `mods` directory of the installation followed by the directory given by the environment variable `VERTX_MODS`, if specified.

+You can put your own modules in the `mods` directory if you like, but it is highly recommended you put them in some other directory (e.g. `~/vertx-mods`) so that you don't overwrite them when you upgrade vert.x.

+If you do decide to put them somewhere else, make sure `VERTX_MODS` points to that directory.

-Each module lives in its own child directory from the `mods` (or `VERTX_MODS`) directory.
+Each module lives in its own child directory of the module directory.
 The name of the directory is the name of the module.
 Modules must not share a directory.

 If you have more than one version of the same module, you should suffix the name and with a hash sign `#` followed by the version number.
 For example, here we have two versions of the widget module: